Social Media Sentiment Analysis: Guide, Benefits & Tools for 2025

 Red Bull Hardline (an extreme mountain biking competition) and the Formula 1 season launch (Red Bull owns an F1 team).

-According to AI Insights’ recommendations, Red Bull should continue capitalizing on extreme sports success and leverage its Formula 1 connection.
+According to AI Insights’ recommendations (I sourced them using Brand24 tool), Red Bull should continue capitalizing on extreme sports success and leverage its Formula 1 connection.

 2. Address negative feedback fast.